-It’s a good idea however to use cash for some purchases - for example, taxis put a surcharge on fares paid with a card.
+It is a good idea however to use cash for some purchases - for example, taxis put a surcharge on fares paid with a card.
 You can get cash from ATMs (automatic teller machines).
-They’re easy to find here and they all have the Cirrus and Plus interbanking systems, so if you still have an account in your home country you’ll be able to access that.
+They are easy to find here and they all have the Cirrus and Plus interbanking systems, so if you still have an account in your home country you will be able to access that.

-Sooner rather than later you’ll need a local card, linked to a New Zealand bank.
+Sooner rather than later you will need a local card, linked to a New Zealand bank.
 For information about setting up a bank account here check our Money and Tax section.

 Where to buy food

 New Zealand supermarkets are open seven days a week until quite late in the evening.
 As well as food and drink, supermarkets here sell various household items.
-If you’re aged 18 or over you can also buy wine and beer in supermarkets.
+If you are aged 18 or over you can also buy wine and beer in supermarkets.

-If you can’t get to a supermarket, you can choose from a smaller range of food items at a local ‘dairy’.
+If you are not able to get to a supermarket, you can choose from a smaller range of food items at a local ‘dairy’.
 A dairy is the Kiwi name for a small convenience or corner store.